 Another popular treatment is aquarium salt (for freshwater tanks, not saltwater).
 One tablespoon per three gallons of water is standard.
 We would suggest dissolving aquarium salt in a cup of aquarium water and pouring that into your tank instead of adding the salt directly.

 Online sources will offer all types of advice.
 We recommend API’s Fin & Body Cure over treatments that use aquarium salt, malachite green, methylene blue, or Phenoxyethanol.

-- Contains one (1) API FIN & BODY CURE Freshwater Fish Powder Medication 10-Count Box
+- Contains one (1) API FIN and BODY CURE Freshwater Fish Powder Medication 10-Count Box

-- Treats body slime, eye cloud, fin & tail rot, open red sores, gill disease, and hemorrhagic septicemia
+- Treats body slime, eye cloud, fin and tail rot, open red sores, gill disease, and hemorrhagic septicemia

 - Causes slight discoloration of water that can be fixed by adding activated charcoal